cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 ##### Container to container

-- <font color=red> All `containers` within a pod behave as if they are on the same host with regard to networking.  </font>
+- <font color=OrangeRed> All `containers` within a pod behave as if they are on the same host with regard to networking.  </font>
 - They can all reach each other's ports on localhost.

 benefit